Probably the most common question about Dutch oven cooking is: What do I need to get started?

 Today, a camp oven is on my short list of disaster survival kit tools.
 A Dutch oven can be used to boil water, make a stew, bake bread, and cook virtually anything that can be fitted inside.
 And if you were forced to evacuate an area, a camp and/or Dutch oven is compact and light enough to be easily transported.

-My wife’s advice to her sister was to go to Walmart, get at least 50 pounds of charcoal and three of the round, 14-inch diameter metal pet food dishes.
+My wife’s advice to her sister was to get at least 50 pounds of charcoal and three round, 14-inch diameter metal pet food dishes.
 Put the oven, these items and some basic cooking utensils in a square milk crate for storage.

 I’ve been cooking with Dutch ovens at hunting and fishing camps for decades, and on many camping trips and Boy Scout and Girl Scout outings.
 Beginners frequently ask for a list of tools to get started in Dutch oven cooking.
-So, here’s the basic, bare-bones list of Dutch oven survival kit necessities, proven over the years.
+Here is the basic, bare-bones list of Dutch oven survival kit necessities.

 - 1 – 12-inch Lodge brand shallow cast iron oven: I like Lodge cast iron, because it has a proven quality record, but that’s just personal preference.
 Camp Chef makes another good product, and several experienced Dutch oven cooks I know prefer that brand.
 Chose what you like, but be careful: You’ll get what you pay for.
 A cheap, poorly-made oven won’t work particularly well, and you’ll probably end up replacing it with a quality piece.
 Sometimes, I take an aluminum oven on outdoor excursions instead of cast iron to save weight.